-They took the name for their power rock supergroup from a 1972 western film starring Jeff Bridges.
+Paul and Mick began writing together in the summer of 1973, and amassing a stockpile of material, they gave serious thought to forming a new band together.
+They took the name for their power rock supergroup from a 1972 Western film starring Jeff Bridges.

-Recorded in November 1973 at Ronnie Lane’s Headley Grange studio in just nine days, their eponymous debut album set the blueprint; driving music par excellence with Rodger’s heavy, soulful vocals set against a rock solid musical backdrop.
+The band’s communal eagerness manifested itself in the speedy output of their debut album.
+Recorded in November 1973 at Ronnie Lane’s Headley Grange studio in just nine days, the eponymous LP set their blueprint – driving music par excellence with Rodger’s heavy, soulful vocals set against a rock-solid musical backdrop.

 Classic tracks included Can’t Get Enough Of Your Love, Ready For Love and Bad Company.